 Doctors Suggest Cutting Their Own Pay To Save Healthcare

-In the midst of an exploding national healthcare crisis, there’s much talk about slashing drug prices and cutting health insurance company profits.
+In the midst of an exploding national healthcare crisis, there’s much talk about slashing drug prices and cutting health insurance companies’ profits.
 While these are valid debates, many physicians are actually offering an equally controversial solution: cut their pay.

 “The problem is the way (physicians) earn their money.
 They have to do stuff.
-They have to do procedures,” said Dr. Peter Bach, pulmonary physician at Memorial Sloan-Kettering Cancer Center in New York City and former senior advisor to Medicare and Medicaid.
+They have to do procedures,” said Dr. Peter Bach, a pulmonary physician at Memorial Sloan-Kettering Cancer Center in New York City and former senior advisor to Medicare and Medicaid.
 In other words, doctors are paid by the procedure, not by whether the procedures go well, if their patients actually need them, or if their health improves.

-In contrast, doctors are not financially rewarded for routine exams or “cognitive services,” such as researching different treatment options, or giving patients advice on how to improve their health without medical visits, tests, or prescription drugs.
+In contrast, doctors are not financially rewarded for routine exams or “cognitive services,” such as researching different treatment options or giving patients advice on how to improve their health without medical visits, tests, or prescription drugs.
 This, despite the fact that healthy eating, exercise, and the end of tobacco use would “significantly” cut cancer deaths, according to the American Cancer Society — up to 66%.
 Primary care physicians and pediatricians provide more of this routine care and rarely perform complicated procedures, so, in general, they’re paid a lot less.